 In most countries, there will be places where you can meet up with other expatriates.
 This can be an excellent way to meet fellow travelers, help one another adapt to your surroundings, and provide support and friendship to help you deal with any culture shock or homesickness.

 If you live in North America, try looking for teaching positions in The United Kingdom, Ireland, New Zealand, or Australia.
-Because these countries share a language, this can be an easier transition compared to moving to a country with a different language and cultural norms.
+Because these countries share a language, this can be easier than moving to a country with a different language and cultural norms.
 This career move can be a great starting experience from which you can branch out and take more culturally different teaching positions.

 Don’t shy away from who you are when applying to international schools.
 Listen to your inner voice, and trust your gut when reviewing postings and meeting with school representatives.
 When moving internationally, it’s more important than ever that you make sure you accept a position in a place where you can thrive.

-If you take a job and feel miserable, you can’t always just move back to your home country and start over.
-It’s important that you know what type of experiences you can handle.
+If you take a job and feel miserable, you can’t always move back to your home country and start over.
+Knowing in advance the type of experiences you can handle will be paramount to success.

 Try to keep all of these factors in mind when applying for international teaching positions.
 And remember that when you are in an interview, you need to showcase your personal attributes and qualities that schools are looking for in a new teacher.